Table of Contents

 How to Apply Bronzer Correctly?

 Bronzers should be applied to the areas of the skin where the sunlight hits naturally.
-So, apply your preferred product across your temples and hairline in gentle circular movements.
+So, use your preferred product across your temples and hairline in gentle circular movements.
 Then, starting from the ears, move to the front and swipe it across the apples of your cheeks.
-Also, apply the product on both sides of your nose and along your jawline.
-Make sure that you blend the bronzer very well with small circular movements for all these areas.
+Also, apply the product on both sides of your nose and jawline.
+Make sure you blend the bronzer well with small circular movements for all these areas.

 Summary: